Here are 8 building blocks for effective discipline to turn a negative classroom into a positive place where children want to be.

 Train children to discern these motivational behaviors and look for ways to encourage children who display them.
 For example, if a child is giving up on reading, children could point out all the things the child is good at.

-- Apply logical consequences.
 In a classroom meeting, children actually discuss problem behaviors and determine the consequences.
-In positive discipline, the four R’s of logical consequences are:
+In effective discipline, the four R’s of logical consequences are:

 Problems are bound to occur in the classroom even after a good classroom meeting.
 And when they do, don’t forget your goal of working with kids to help them learn self-discipline.
 Form a partnership with children using these ideas: